XiaoTaoWang/EagleC2/README.rst

 - plot-interSVs

-  This command can be used to plot a chromosome-wide contact map with predicted SVs marked on it.
+  This command can be used to plot a contact map for the specified chromosomes, with predicted SVs marked.

 - plot-intraSVs

-  This command can be used to plot a local intra-chromosomal contact map with predicted SVs marked on it.
+  This command can be used to plot a contact map for the specified genomic region, with predicted SVs marked.

 Quick Start